-The following is a general and conservative guideline for last recommended plantings of grain sorghum hybrids on the South Plains.
+The table below is a general and conservative guideline for last recommended plantings of grain sorghum hybrids on the South Plains.
 Note that sorghum seed companies will have hybrids intermediate between medium and early (i.e., medium-early).
-The suggested final planting date for the listed regions has been extended by five days since these guidelines were first compiled in May, 2000.
 A medium-early hybrid is a good compromise between these two categories if you have doubts, especially if your county is to the north and west within a particular group.